cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    INSERT INTO elastic_admin.privileges (role, actions,indices) VALUES('monitor','cluster:monitor/state','.*');
    INSERT INTO elastic_admin.privileges (role, actions,indices) VALUES('monitor','cluster:monitor/nodes/liveness','.*');

 #.
 Add an **Authorization** header to your client containing your based-64 encoded login and password.
-This account must have
-appropriate `Cassandra permissions <https://docs.datastax.com/en/cql/3.3/cql/cql_using/useSecurePermission.html>`_ or privileges in the ``elastic_admin.privileges`` table.
+This account must have the appropriate `Cassandra permissions <https://docs.datastax.com/en/cql/3.3/cql/cql_using/useSecurePermission.html>`_ or privileges in the ``elastic_admin.privileges`` table.

 .. code::